Disable Single Packs

 - …

-There is a however a way to disable certain packs.
+There is a a way to disable certain packs.

 Be aware that you do this at your own risk .
 Always keep a backup of your saves.
 I would recommend when playing a particular save to not disable any packs that the game has previously been saved with